Nonary/MonitorSwapAutomation/Readme.md

 ## Change Log

+**v2.0.1**
+- Fixed a bug that prevented the primary monitor from being restored when returning back to the computer.

 **v2.0.0**
 - Changed the script’s backend from Nirsoft MultiMonitorTool to MonitorSwitcher to address compatibility issues with Windows 24H2 and improve reliability.